 All international qualifications are checked against the National Office for Overseas Skills Recognition (NOOSR) database.
 Should a qualification not be able to be verified by NOOSR, the ACC will endeavour to seek other means of verification.

 We encourage you to contact our Student Admissions Team for more information about studying at the ACC as an international student.

 English Language Requirements

 An academic IELTS overall score of 7.0 with no individual language skill under 7.0.
 For international students who commence at ACC, we continue to work with them to determine the most appropriate English support on an individual basis if required.

-To study the four year Bachelor of Chiropractic, students must first study and successfully complete the one year pre-requisite program of basic health sciences at the ACC (or approved alternative).
+To study the four year Bachelor of Chiropractic, students must first study and successfully complete the one year Diploma of Health Science at the ACC (or approved alternative).
 The program equates to 120 credit points.
-Students enter the pre-requisite program after receiving an offer from the ACC through one of the application pathways.
+Students can enter the Diploma program after receiving an offer from the ACC through one of the application pathways.

 What Are The Next Steps?